teknopaul/binjs/binjs/doc/ParserRules.md

 Multi line assignments could theoreticallly be fixed in a future version so do not rely on this and always use UPPER_CASE unique varable names for bash variables.

     var x,y,z;
-    x=my_file.tar        // may break in a future version
+    y=my_file.tar        // may behave differently in a future version

-Using lower case variables for bash in /bin/js is silly and likely to confuse those that read your code and future versions of the preparser, so dont.
+Using lower case variables for bash in /bin/js is likely to confuse those that read your code and future versions of the preparser, so dont.

 Similarly, you should avoid silly variable names that clash with what might appear to be a bash command.

     var cp = new Object();
     cp .file  .otherfile   // cp exists as a JavaScript variable known to the preparser

-In the above case "cp" is intepreted as JavaScript and the code breaks, cp was apretty stupid name for a variable even if it was made to work.
+In the above case "cp" is intepreted as JavaScript and the code breaks, cp was a pretty stupid name for a variable even if it was made to work.
 There is nothing to stop you creating bash variables called mv, cp, tar and other such nonsense except your own sense of what is fair to your fellow man.

 ### Everything else is bash

-Any line not started with a comment or a JavaScript token or a variable known to the pre-parser is interpreted as bash.
+Any line not determined to be JavaScript by the above rules is treated as Bash.

 Any line starting with the token "echo " is always interpreted as bash.

 ### Line continuation

-As with bash any line that starts to be interpreted as bash and is terminating in  \ and a new line results in the following line being treated as a continuation of the  current line.
+As with bash, any line that starts to be interpreted as bash and is terminating in \ and a new line results in the following line being treated as a continuation of the current line.

     cat file1 \
         file2 \